MultiSafepay/docs/content/payment-methods/cbc-kbc.md

   max-width: 750px;
   width: 100%;">

-📘 **Note:** MultiSafepay doesn’t automatically receive the customer's IBAN when a transaction is completed, but we import our bank statements daily.
+**⚠️ Note:** MultiSafepay doesn’t automatically receive the customer's IBAN when a transaction is completed, but we import our bank statements daily.
 All incoming payments are then completed.

 # Payment statuses